Solving time-fractional differential equation via rational approximation: Conclusion

 \section{Conclusion}

 In this work, we proposed a new numerical method for solving fractional in time differential equation.
 The method is based on the approximation of the Laplace spectrum of the fractional convolution kernel with a rational function, more precisely, a multi-pole series with an additional constant term.
 To this end, we used the barycentric rational interpolation with the adaptive Antoulas--Anderson (AAA) algorithm.
 This leads to the approximation of the kernel itself with a sum-of-exponentials with an additional singular term.
-Thus, the solution of the FODE is represented as a sum of a small number of modes which solve a system of ODEs and can be updated in parallel.
-Since the number of modes is fixed and defined only by the fractional kernel, the computational complexity and the memory load is constant for each time step.
-We proposed the associated variants of the implicit Euler and Crank-Nicolson numerical schemes with convergence orders $\O(h)$ and $\O(h^{1+\alpha})$, respectively.
-The accuracy of the schemes is illustrated using a linear problem with known analytical solution.
-The method has been also applied to a non-linear fractional Cahn-Hilliard problem in 2D.
+Thus, the solution of the FODE is represented as a sum of a small number of modes $m$ which solve a system of ODEs and can be updated in parallel.
+The number of modes $m$ grows as $\log \tfrac{1}{\dt}$, leading to the complexity of order $\O(\tfrac{1}{\dt}\,\log \tfrac{1}{\dt})$ and memory requirements $\O(\log \tfrac{1}{\dt})$ with the time steps size~$\dt$, which is typical for numerical methods for time-fractional differential equations.
+However, in our method, the value of the number of modes $m$ is significantly less than in many other kernel compression methods.
+We proposed two new numerical time-integration schemes with convergence orders $\O(\dt\log\dt)$ and $\O(h^{1+\alpha})$.
+The accuracy of the schemes is illustrated through the solution of a linear problem with known analytical solution.
+The method is also applied to a non-linear fractional Cahn-Hilliard problem in 2D.